Inline formatting

 </ol>

-Ordered lists can start with a different number than 1 by utilizing the available start HTML attribute that matches the proper list level from Word document:
+Ordered lists can start with a different number than 1 by utilizing the available start HTML attribute that matches the proper list level from a Word document:

 <ol start="4" style="list-style-type: decimal">